tinyworldmap/tiny-world-map/README.md

 # tinyworldmap

-tinyworldmap is a world map for offline-first and low-bandwidth web apps.
+tinyworldmap is a world map designed for offline-first and low-bandwidth web apps.

 [Demo]()

 <kbd><img src="images/zoomed-out.png" /></kbd>
 <kbd><img src="images/zoomed-mid.png" /></kbd>

-tinyworldmap can be used with Leaflet, supports all zoom levels, and the most complete version only takes up 277 kB gzipped.
+tinyworldmap is designed to be used with Leaflet.
+All zoom levels are supported, and the most complete version occupies only 277 kB when gzipped.

-It's rendered client-side, and has been profiled and tested on low-end decade-old phones, introducing no perceptible lag.
+It's rendered client-side and has been extensively profiled and tested on low-end phones dating back a decade, with no discernible lag.

-By default, the map includes the names and locations of the 10,000 most populous cities added to OpenStreetMap.
-At the time of writing, this means that all cities with at least 50,000 inhabitants are displayed:
+By default, the map displays the names and locations of the 10,000 most populous cities sourced from OpenStreetMap.
+At the time of writing, this encompasses all cities with a population of at least 50,000:

 <kbd><img src="images/zoomed-in.png" /></kbd>

 ## Usage

-There are two ways the map can be used:
+There are two ways to use the map:

 1. As a base map, replacing OpenStreetMap tiles
 2. As an offline fallback for OpenStreetMap tiles